Fish tank on the floor

 Related questions about fish tank on the floor

-- You should not keep the fish tank near the door.
+- Do not keep the tank by the door

 - Use a sturdy stand for your fish tank.

-- Do not place the fish tank on the floor.
+- Do not keep the tank far from water sources.

 Final thoughts on placing your fish tank on the floor